Skip to content

 With Supportman

-Supportman takes a signal-based approach: only the events that need human attention reach Slack — CSAT ratings, DSAT alerts, approval requests, and weekly digests.
+Supportman takes a signal-based approach: only the events that need human attention reach Slack — emoji CSAT ratings, DSAT alerts, Friday reports, and approval requests.

-- Connect Supportman to Intercom and Slack via OAuth.
+1. Connect Supportman to Intercom and Slack via OAuth (two clicks each).

-- Receive only actionable notifications — not a firehose.
+3. Receive actionable notifications — not a firehose of every new conversation.

 How is Supportman different from the native Intercom Slack integration?

 The native integration focuses on routing new conversations and mentions to Slack.
-Supportman focuses on quality signals — CSAT ratings, DSAT alerts, approval workflows, and weekly performance digests.
+Supportman focuses on quality signals — emoji CSAT ratings, DSAT alerts, approval workflows, and Friday performance digests.

 Can I use both Supportman and the native Intercom Slack integration simultaneously?